featurevisor/featurevisor/README.md

 </div>

 <div align="center">
-  <small>Manage your feature flags and experiments declaratively from the comfort of your git workflow.</small>
+  <small>Manage your feature flags and experiments declaratively from the comfort of your Git workflow.</small>
 </div>

 <br />